-State and Federal Law requires that health care Providers and health care facilities recognize Member rights while the Members are receiving medical care, and that Members respect the health care Provider's or health care facility's right to expect certain behavior on the part of the Members.
+State and Federal Law requires that health care Providers and health care facilities recognize Member rights while the Members are receiving medical care and that Members respect the health care Provider's or health care facility's right to expect certain behavior on the part of the Members.

-For additional information, please contact Molina at (844) 809-8445 or 711 (TTY/TDD).
-Member Service Representatives are available 8:00 a.m. to 6:00 p.m. local time, Monday through Friday.
+For additional information, please contact Molina at (844) 236-0894, 7:30 a.m. - 6 p.m.
+CT.
+TTY/TDD users, please call 711.